Rakta Charitra 2: Plot

-Enter Krishnaswamy, the opposition Party leader, who decides to meet Surya.
+Enters Krishnaswamy, the opposition party leader, who decides to meet Surya.
 He says that to kill Pratap Ravi, Surya has to become a bigger name in Anantapur than Pratap Ravi.
-Krishnaswamy requests Surya to ask his wife to stand in the election.
-Surya convinces Bhavani to stand for election.
-This makes Ravi to fear for his life and also for his ministerial post, consequently his henchmen want to eliminate Bhavani but Nandini (Radhika Apte) pleads with Pratap Ravi not to kill Bhavani, causing Ravi to abort the plan.
+Krishnaswamy requests Surya to ask his wife to stand in the election, to which he does.
+This makes Ravi to fear for his life and also for his ministerial post; consequently, his henchmen want to eliminate Bhavani, but Nandini (Radhika Apte) pleads with Pratap Ravi not to kill Bhavani, causing Ravi to abort the plan.
 However, one of Ravi's closest gang members, Umapati, is already on his way to kill Bhavani.
 Muddu Krishna kills Umapati and saves Bhavani.
 Krishnaswamy comes to the prison to thank Surya, and Surya thanks him in return.

 A scared Pratap organises a meeting involving the leaders of all the districts in Andhra Pradesh.
 Knowing this, Surya plots to kill Pratap Ravi.
 He realises that in the meeting, all the leaders will participate with their bodyguards.
 He orders Muddu Krishna to dress like a bodyguard since no one would be able to identify whose bodyguard belongs to whoever.
 Using this ambiguity, Surya's henchmen can kill Pratap Ravi.
 After the meeting comes to an end, Pratap Ravi plans to leave.
-As he was leaving, he sees a familiar face and is struck.
-He sees Surya, standing in front of him with his handgun.
+As he was leaving, he saw a familiar face and was struck.
+He sees Surya standing in front of him with his handgun.
 Surya fires at Pratap Ravi until he dies in a pool of blood.
-Surya's friends put tear gas and create panic, and under the cover of smoke, Surya escapes from the scene and returns to the prison.
-Nandini cries by hugging her dead husband, Pratap Ravi.
+Surya's friends put on tear gas and create panic, and under the cover of smoke, Surya escapes from the scene and returns to the prison.

 Muddu Krishna takes the blame for killing Pratap Ravi for Surya.
-DCP Mohan Prasad comes to meet Surya in jail and justifies why Pratap Ravi became a factionist.
-It was the circumstances that made Pratap Ravi a factionist.
-He adds to Surya that the same circumstances will change him into a Ravi.
-Surya finally says, "Thank you, but I won't change into another Ravi".
+Mohan Prasad comes to meet Surya in jail and justifies why Pratap Ravi became a factionist: it was the circumstances that made him do so.
+He tells Surya that the same circumstances will change him into a Ravi.
+Surya thanks Mohan Prasad but assures him that he will not become a Ravi.
 The movie ends with the birth of Pratap Ravi's child.